The Evolution Of Indoor Clothes Airers

 On the other hand, the first indoor clothes airers were very simple folding wooden items.
 Maybe even something made up in the garden workshop.

-Indoor clothes airers were a must in the early 1900’s.
-Coal fires were dangerous and wood burning fires very much the standard.
-The wooden clothes horse stood in front of the fire.
-A fire hazard if ever there was one.
+Indoor clothes airers were a must in the early 1900s.
+Coal fires were dangerous and wood-burning fires very much the standard.

 Many thousands of households have turned to the tumble dryer as the answer to their drying needs.
 It’s just the same as switching an electric fire on full blast!